-It is the policy of the College that regular class attendance is a basic requirement of all courses.
+It is SUNY Cortland policy that regular class attendance is a basic requirement of all courses.
 Class attendance is a strong predictor of student success in college.
 The policy does permit class attendance, participation and/or performance as a factor in determining course grades.